Tiruchirapalli International Airport (IATA: TRZ) is located in Tiruchirapalli, Tamil Nadu, India, approximately 325km away from Chennai.

 The existing terminal buildings are located adjacent to each other.
 The old terminal building is currently used for international cargo operations.
 It was converted into a 43,000ft² (4,000m²) international cargo terminal in November 2011.
 It has the capacity to hold up to 250t of cargo.

 The integrated passenger terminal building handles international and domestic passenger operations.
 Opened to traffic in June 2009, the terminal has an area of 11,777m².
-Annual passenger handling capacity of the terminal is 490,000 passengers.
+The annual passenger handling capacity of the terminal is 490,000 passengers.

 The apron area of the airport features seven bays, while the taxiways are spread across 5.64 acres.
 The airport is served by a multi-level car parking facility with a capacity to accommodate more than 350 vehicles.